Anna Sedokova

-Anna Volodymyrivna Sedokova (born 16 December 1982) is a Ukrainian singer, actress and television presenter.
-Sedokova came to prominence in 2002 as a member of pop girl group Nu Virgos, known in the CIS countries as VIA Gra and in which she was nicknamed Anya (Аня).
-Following two years in the "golden line-up" of the group, she pursued a solo music career in 2006.
-The singer released a string of singles until her debut album, Lichnoe, was released in 2016 to commercial success, peaking at number two in Russia.
+Anna Volodymyrivna Sedokova (born 16 December 1982) is a Ukrainian singer, actress, and television presenter.
+She rose to prominence in 2002 as a member of the Ukrainian pop girl group Nu Virgos—known as "VIA Gra" in both Ukraine and the Commonwealth of Independent States—in which she was nicknamed Anya (Аня).
+Following two years in the "golden line-up" of the group, she began pursuing a solo music career in 2006.
+Sedokova released a string of singles until her debut album Lichnoe (2016) was met with widespread commercial success, peaking at number two in Russia.

-Simultaneously to her music career, Sedokova achieved popular recognition as an actress and television presenter in Ukrainian and Russian productions.
-She now lives in Los Angeles, United States with her three children.
+Alongside her musical career, she achieved popular recognition as an actress and television presenter in various Ukrainian and Russian productions.

-Early life
+Early life and education

-Anna Sedokova's parents moved from Tomsk, Russian SFSR, and divorced when she was young.
-She was born in Kiev (now Kyiv, Ukraine).
-She developed a childhood interest in music and dance, and she entered Kyiv National University of Culture and Arts when she was 17, and continued her studies, while also hosting television shows.
+Sedokova was born in 1982 in Kiev (now Kyiv), Ukraine, then part of the Soviet Union.
+Her parents, who had moved from Tomsk, divorced when she was young.
+As a child, she developed an interest in music and dance, and eventually enrolled in the Kyiv National University of Culture and Arts when she was 17.
+She continued her studies while also hosting television shows.